 - Graduates

-- Anyone with a deep interest in the technical workings of software and systems
+- Anyone with an interest in the technical workings of software and systems

 Recruiters: Note that {dev.talk} events are for everyone, but this is not an event for recruiting.
 This is a friendly welcoming place and attendees should not feel pressured to use your services.
 Any recruiter who attends and is seen to break this rule, will be asked to leave immediately.